xbeat/Machine-Learning/README.md

 Pretraining, Finetuning, and Transfer Learning

 Pretraining, finetuning, and transfer learning are essential techniques in machine learning, particularly in deep learning.
 These methods allow us to leverage knowledge from one task or domain to improve performance on another, often with less data and computational resources.
 In this presentation, we'll explore each concept, their differences, and how they're implemented using Python.

+## Analyzing Time Series Data with Python and Statsmodels

+Introduction to Time Series Analysis with Statsmodels

+Time series analysis involves studying data points collected over time to identify patterns, trends, and relationships.
+Statsmodels provides comprehensive tools for time series analysis in Python, offering methods for decomposition, statistical testing, and forecasting with minimal setup required.

 ## Currying in Python A Functional Programming Technique